Personal Health Budgets

 The right to have a PHB applies to people who are:

-• Children receiving NHS Continuing Care.
+• Children and young people eligible for NHS Continuing Care.

 How does a personal health budget work?